-Most modern computers share similar memory systems design.
+Modern computer systems have similar memory organizations.
 As a programmer, you should be aware of how computer memory is organized and accessed.
-The best way to learn how your computer works is to poke around in memory and see what's in there for yourself.
+The best way to get a good feel for how your computer works is to poke around in memory and see what's in there for yourself.
 This section provides a brief introduction to computer memory concepts to help get you started.